thewca/tnoodle/tnoodlejs/readme.txt

 generates a scramble for that puzzle.

 The tnoodle.js file in the root directory (1 level above this) is what you need.
-So, the function for generating scrambles can be called like this:
+So, the function for generating scrambles can be called like this (you can just copy paste this if you want!):

 function puzzlesLoaded(puzzles) {
   puzzles['333'].generateScramble()
-          ^  This is where you should put the puzzle type.
+  //        ^  This is where you should put the puzzle type.
 }

 Most used puzzle types